usnistgov/800-63-3/sp800-63a/sec9_usability.md

       * Provide rescheduling options for in-person or in-person over remote channels.
     * Provide a checklist with the allowed and required identity evidence to ensure users have the requisite identity evidence to proceed with the enrollment session, including enrollment codes, if applicable.
 If users do not have the complete set of identity evidence, they must be informed regarding whether they can complete a partial identity proofing session.
     * Notify users regarding what information will be destroyed, what, if any, information will be retained for future follow-up sessions, and what identity evidence they will need to bring to complete a future session.
 Ideally, users can choose whether they would like to complete a partial identity proofing session.
-    * Set user expectations regarding the outcome of the enrollment session as prior identity verification experiences may drive their expectations (e.g., receiving a driver’s license in person, receiving a passport in the mail).
+    * Set user expectations regarding the outcome of the enrollment session as prior identity verification experiences may drive their expectations (e.g., receiving a driver's license in person, receiving a passport in the mail).
     * Clearly indicate whether users will receive an authenticator immediately at the end of a successful enrollment session, if users have to schedule an appointment to pick it up in person, or if users will receive it in the mail and when they can expect to receive it.
 *   During the enrollment session, there are several requirements to provide users with explicit notice at the time of identity proofing, such as what data will be retained on record by the CSP (see [Section 4.2](#genProofReqs) and [Section 8](#sec8) for detailed requirements on notices).
 If CSPs seek consent from a user for additional attributes or uses of their attributes for any purpose other than identity proofing, authentication, authorization or attribute assertions, per 4.2 requirement 5, make CSPs aware that requesting additional attributes or uses may be unexpected or may make users uncomfortable.
 If users do not perceive benefit(s) to the additional collection or uses, but perceive extra risk, they may be unwilling or hesitant to provide consent or continue the process.
 Provide users with explicit notice of the additional requirements.
 *   Avoid using KBV since it is extremely problematic from a usability perspective.
 KBV tends to be error-prone and frustrating for users given the limitations of human memory.
     * KBV questions should have relevance and context to users for them to be able to answer correctly.
     * Phrase KBV questions clearly, as ambiguity can lead to user errors.
-For example, when asking about a user’s social security balance, clearly specify which time period as social security accounts fluctuate.
+For example, when asking about a user's social security balance, clearly specify which time period as social security accounts fluctuate.

  * Prior to being asked KBV questions, users must be informed of:
 	    * The number of allowed attempts and remaining attempt(s).